michellelclement/meatblog/README.md

 The owner wanted to create this website to support and increase traffic to their other business, Meatbox, a fresh meat delivery company.

-The target audience of the website are meat eating home cooks, amateur cooks and not necessarily professional cooks, although anyone is welcome.
+The target audience of the website are meat-eating home cooks, amateur cooks and not necessarily professional cooks, although anyone is welcome.
 They either cook for themselves, or for their families.

 Recipes will be visible to non-registered users, but users must register to be able to post and edit their own recipes.